ubikasec/ubika-waap-extra/use-cases/Security/IP Reputation/README.md

 |:warning: Note that by default every category is enabled except for **spamSources** and **proxy**, blocking these categories can lead to many false positives|
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------|

+### IP Reputation score threshold example

+IP Reputation score threshold parameter will make any request coming from an IP address with a score higher than the threshold automatically accepted.

+The IP reputation score ranges from 0 to 100 and the lower the score is, the hazardous the source is.
+Webroot sorts IP addresses in different categories depending on the score:

+* **00-20**: These are high risk IP addresses.
+There is a high predictive risk that these IPs will deliver attacks – such as malicious payloads, DoS attacks, or others – to your infrastructure and endpoints.
+* **21-40**: These are suspicious IPs.
+There is a higher than average predictive risk that these IPs will deliver attacks to your infrastructure and endpoints.
+* **41-60**: These are generally benign IPs but have exhibited some potential risk characteristics.
+There is some predictive risk that these IPs will deliver attacks to your infrastructure and endpoints.
+* **61-80**: These are benign IPs and rarely exhibit characteristics that expose your infrastructure andendpoints to security risks.
+There is a low predictive risk of attack.
+* **81-100**: These are clean IPs that have not been tied to a security risk.
+There is very low predictive risk that your infrastructure and endpoints will be exposed to attack.

+By default, **IP Reputation score threshold** is 80, so every request coming from an IP address with 80+ score will be validated by the Sub-Workflow with no listing of threat categories, because an address with a score above 80 is generally considered trustworthy.

+You can select another value between 0 and 100 for this threshold, but a value too low can reduce the interest of this Sub-Workflow.
+You can also select an empty value to verify threat categories for every source IP address independently of the **reputation score**.

 ### Provided attributes